masato1122/auto-kappa/README.md

 Use dataset (displacements and forces) in Apdb and calculate phonon dispersion with Phonopy.

 Make phonopy_disp.yaml from DFSET of Alamode.

-* LASSO:
-Run with a command which may be faster than ALM python package Plot CV results.

 * Primitive cell with an atom may lead to an error of the treatment of crystal structure such as Born effective charge.